evoluteur/evolutility-ui-jquery/README.md

 Views are not defined in templates but configured with a UI-model using a [vocabulary](http://evoluteur.github.io/evolutility/doc/ui-model.html) with words like "field", "panel" and "tab" rather than "INPUT" and "DIV" to describe UI elements.

 Here is the UI-model used to configure all views for the ["Graphic Novels" app demo](http://evoluteur.github.io/evolutility/demo/index.html#comics/cards):

+Try it now: Download Evolutility.JS, make modification to the demo UI-models by adding and modifying fields and panels and see the demo apps become your apps.

 ```javascript